-For information regarding your plan details, please refer to the Schedule of Benefits.
+For information regarding your plan details, see the Schedule of Benefits.

 Eyeglasses

 Covered Service and supply expenses for lenses include single vision, lined bifocal, lined trifocal, or lenticular, in glass or plastic.
 If you require a more complex prescription lens, contact Member Services for Prior Authorization.